biothunder/Hylink_Example/README.md

         }
 ```

-Implements HyLink.Listener and declare your hyLinkListener to override hyLinkScan method.
+Implements HyLink.Listener and declare your hyLinkListener to override hyLinkScan method.Most of the features require this
+hyLinkListener.
 You can update scanned device to ui when hyLinkScan received new hyDevice.
 ```groovy
 public class HyLinkListenerAdapter implements HyLink.Listener {